vickyivova/PIE_synthesis/README.md

 pip install --no-cache-dir -r requirements.txt
 ```
+Do not load any other modules in the environment.
 Since not the Abkhaz, nor the Proto-Indo-European preprocessing uses espeak-ng, you do not need to install it if you only use the toolkit for
 PIE inference or to test the fine-tuning pipeline.

 Once you have activated the environment you can navigate towards the top level and run the following command to synthesise PIE from the command line: